Southwestern Corn Salad

 Made with black beans, tomatoes, peppers, onions and a lime dressing, Southwestern corn salad works as a salad, salsa or relish.

 Looking for the perfect accompaniment to grilled or smoked meat, Southwestern dishes or Mexican food?
 This versatile corn salad is just the dish.
-Not only do the ingredients combine to create a fresh Southwestern flavor and slightly crunchy texture, the lime dressing has a dash of cumin to give the dish that perfect twang of tang.
+Not only do the ingredients combine to create a fresh Southwestern flavor and slightly crunchy texture, the dressing pairs lime juice with a dash of cumin to give this salad that perfect tang and twang.

 Fresh corn or frozen?